-NOTE 1 - Attention is drawn to clause 3/O.9, which shows the equivalence between a number of different test driving circuits and also includes information concerning the inherent balance requirements of the test bridge.
+Note 1 - Attention is drawn to Recommendation O.9, § 3, which shows the equivalence between a number of different test driving circuits and also includes information concerning the inherent balance requirements of the test bridge.

-NOTE 2 - Attention is drawn to the fact that these values represent minimum requirements.
+Note 2 - Attention is drawn to the fact that these values represent minimum requirements.
 The magnitude of potential longitudinal signal voltages depends, for example, on system use, the system environment, the location of hybrid transformers and attenuators, and may therefore vary for different Administrations.
 Some Administrations have found it necessary to specify higher values for longitudinal conversion loss and longitudinal conversion transfer loss to ensure that transverse voltages caused by possible longitudinal signal voltages are sufficiently small.

-NOTE 3 - For frequencies below 300 Hz, in particular at 50 Hz or 60 Hz, overall rejection of longitudinal interference can be achieved by a combination of good longitudinal balancing and high pass filtering (see 10.2).
+Note 3 - The possible need to introduce limits for frequencies below 300 Hz, in particular at 50 Hz or 60 Hz, is under study.
+Overall rejection of longitudinal interference can be achieved by a combination of good longitudinal balancing and high pass filtering (see § 10.2).

-NOTE 4 - The measurements should be made selectively.
+Note 4 - The measurements should be made selectively.